solana-developers/solana-cookbook/docs/integrations/mango.md

 </SolanaCodeGroup>

 ## How to load asks
+Mango uses the market information from Serum Protocol to load asks.
-You can load asks from a Market.
-Mango uses Serum DEX for markets. ou can find out more about Serum's markets [here](https://github.com/project-serum/serum-ts/tree/master/packages/serum)
+You can load them directly from Serum to work with on Mango.
+You can find out more about Serum's markets [here](https://github.com/project-serum/serum-ts/tree/master/packages/serum)

 <SolanaCodeGroup>